Calories in a chicken and rice meal: What it actually is

 What to do about it

-Use chicken and rice as a “base meal,” then adjust chicken and rice calories to your goal.
-Your goal is not to find the one perfect number.
-It’s to create a repeatable portion system you can live with, then verify it with outcomes.
+Use chicken and rice as a base meal, then adjust the calories to your goal.
+Your goal is not to find one perfect number.
+It is to create a repeatable portion system you can live with, then verify it with outcomes.

 - Step 1: get the calorie truth with measurement for 14 days